stefan79/agent_backend/README.md

 # Agent Backend

-A Slack bot integration that connects with a custom React agent and uses an MCP (Model Control Protocol) server for tool loading and execution.
+Offern an Open AI compatible back-end to and host a multi agentic graph.

 ## Project Overview

-This project implements a Slack bot that:
+This project implements an Open AI API that:
-- Integrates with Slack using the Bolt framework
 - Communicates with a custom React agent
 - Utilizes an MCP server for dynamic tool loading and execution
 - Built with TypeScript for type safety and better development experience